-- Upper shelves: Beverages, leftovers, and ready-to-eat foods (like cheese and deli meats).
+- Top shelf: Beverages, leftovers, and ready-to-eat foods (like cheese and deli meats).

 - Lower shelves: Raw ingredients slated for cooked meals.

-- Door: Only condiments belong in the door compartment.
+- Door: Only condiments belong in the door compartment like ketchup, hot sauce, or mustard.
 Eggs and milk should be placed in a colder part of the refrigerator.

 2. Line Shelves and Bins with Paper Towels or Washable Refrigerator Mats

-Replace them every two weeks or when you experience spills and drips.
-A big part of fridge organization is making maintenance easier.
+Replace them every two weeks or when you have spills and drips.
+A big part of refrigerator organization is making maintenance easier.
 This tip will help you maintain an organized refrigerator for longer.